What's the big deal about radon?

 If you smoke and you live in a home with a high level of radon, you are at an even higher risk for lung cancer.

-How does radon get in your house?
+How does radon get into your house?

 Radon can come out of the soil and water and seep into cracks and openings in your home, especially on the lower floor, basement, or crawlspace.
 Radon gas can get into your home through many openings, including: